Green's function in general relativity: Fourier transformation and Green's function

 \section{Fourier transformation and Green's function}

-This section gives fundamental solutions of the Poisson equation in the $\theta$-metric space utilizing the Fourier transformation and Green's function.
+This section gives fundamental solutions to the Poisson equation in the amphometric space utilizing the Fourier transformation and Green's function.
 The Fourier transformation requires two versions of inertial manifold\cite{talagrand_2022}.
-We introduce an adjoint manifold, namely a \emph{momentum manifold}, associating the inertial manifold, namely the \emph{configuration manifold} in this context.
-The Fourier transformation is a map between $L_2$ functions in tangent and cotangent bundles for the configuration and momentum manifolds.
-Green's function introduced in the preceding section is an inverse of the Laplace--Beltrami operator and provided using the Fourier transformation with the Dirac $\delta$-distribution.
+We introduce an adjoint manifold, namely a \emph{momentum manifold}, associating the inertial manifold.
+The inertial manifold is called the \emph{configuration manifold} in this context.
+The Fourier transformation is a map between $L^2$ functions in tangent and cotangent bundles for the configuration and momentum manifolds.
+Green's function introduced in the preceding section is an inverse of the Laplace--Beltrami operator and provided using the Fourier transformation with the Dirac $\delta$-function (distribution).